An Acquired Taste

 Cody peeked up over the top of the ledge.
 “That is… really not the appropriate response to being shot at.”
 He whipped back around, voice serious.
 “Alright, barrel’s down.
 What’s the plan, Casanova?”

-Jason swore and pulled out his phone again.
+Jason peeked over at the neighbouring rooftop.
+He couldn’t see the outline of broad shoulders, and had no idea where his target might have disappeared to.
+He swore and pulled out his phone.
 Roses are red.
-Violets are blue, he tapped out, then paused, looking up.
+Violets are blue, he tapped out, then paused, glancing up.
 “What rhymes with ‘don’t shoot me’?”